What inspired you to become a designer?

 What was your first job after you finished studying, and what impact has it had on the rest of your career?

-What have been the biggest challenges you’ve faced in getting to where you are?
+What has been one of the biggest challenges you’ve faced in getting to where you are today?

 What has been your career high point or most memorable work moment to date?

-In terms of your career, which figures have been role models to you?
+In terms of your career, who has been your role model?

-On which design tools do you most rely in your day-to-day work?
+What design tools are you most reliant on day-to-day in your work?

-If you were hosting a dinner party in which you could invite three figures from any time, who would you invite and why?
+If you were hosting a dinner party for which you could invite three figures from any time, who would you invite and why?